 The namesake ingredient in this pick (ACV, obvi) deep cleans both your scalp and strands, but also comes with soothing oats to help calm a stressed-out scalp.
 Sulfate-, paraben-, and dye-free, it’s another great pick for colored hair, and also happens to add plenty of shine and volume, too.

 Those with oily hair can definitely benefit from incorporating a clarifying shampoo, like this one, into their routine.
 This touts two oil-absorbing ingredients more often found in skincare—pink clay and charcoal—to not only sop up excess grease, but also remove all kinds of odors, residue, and other unwanted gunk and grime.
-The lightweight gel-to-foam texture that won’t weight down your hair is another plus, given that those with oily hair also tend to have finer hair.
+The lightweight gel-to-foam texture that won’t weigh down your hair is another plus, given that those with oily hair also tend to have finer hair.

 Best for Damaged Hair: Malibu C Hard Water Wellness Shampoo